-While we’ve all heard the stories of the Hellfire Club, Loftus Hall, and the myriad abbeys, gaols, and sprawling castles across the country, today we’re taking a look at seven of Ireland’s lesser-known haunted homes.
+While we’ve all heard the stories of the Hellfire Club, Loftus Hall, and the myriad abbeys, gaols, and sprawling castles across the country, today we’re taking a look at six of Ireland’s lesser-known haunted homes.

 We’ll let you decide whether you believe them or not!

 1. Hollyhill, CorkGo back to 2010 and the Burke family were only six months in their house when ghostly rumblings began.
 Holy pictures were knocked from the walls; screams were heard in the night; and their son was flung from his bed.

 The family fled from the house and an exorcism was performed by a New Age shaman to drive away the ghosts.